arenaxr/arena-docs/content/python/tasks.md

 parent: Python Library
 ---

-# Tasks in ARENA-py
+# Tasks in arena-py

 Tasks are ways you can run programs in the ARENA.

 You can think of tasks like threads.
-In fact, they behave a bit like Python threads, but unlike threads, ARENA-py tasks are all run in a single event loop.
+In fact, they behave a bit like Python threads, but unlike threads, arena-py tasks are all run in a single event loop.

 ## Run Tasks/Start Event Loop
 ```python